 Hoiden Supply Company

-Stop by this little South Lamar shop for effortlessly cool apparel, accessorties and novelties.
-Whether you're looking for a pair of moto-chic sunnies, locally-designed activewear or hand-sewn patches, this is the perfect place to pick up gifts for all the fashion-forward gals in your life.
+Stop by this little South Lamar shop for effortlessly cool apparel, accessories and novelties.
+Whether you're looking for a pair of moto-chic sunnies, locally-designed active wear or hand-sewn patches, this is the perfect place to pick up gifts for all the fashion-forward gals in your life.

 Jack & Lola

 Browse this cozy showroom on South First Street, which shares its space with Peruvian shoe makers Fortress of Inca.
 Pick up a colorful South American satchel for the world traveler or handmade jewelry for your fashion forward friends.

 The Barbecue Lover

 Treat someone you admire to the ultimate meal at the County Line, where he or she can pair mouthwatering marbled brisket with homemade bread, delectable mac and cheese and some of the best Hill Country views in town.

 "Franklin Barbecue: A Meat-Smoking Manifesto"